 \section{Abstract}

-Given a degenerate Calabi-Yau variety $X$ equipped with local deformation data, we construct an almost differential graded Batalin-Vilkovisky (almost dgBV) algebra $\polyv{}^{*,*}(X)$, giving a singular version of the extended Kodaira-Spencer dgLa in the Calabi-Yau setting.
-Assuming Hodge-to-de Rham degeneracy and a local condition that guarantees freeness of the Hodge bundle, we prove a Bogomolov-Tian-Todorov--type unobstructedness theorem for the smoothing of singular Calabi-Yau varieties.
-In particular, this provides a unified proof for the existence of smoothing of both log smooth Calabi-Yau varieties (studied by Friedman \cite{Friedman83} and Kawamata-Namikawa \cite{kawamata1994logarithmic}) and maximally degenerate Calabi-Yau varieties (studied by Kontsevich-Soibelman \cite{kontsevich-soibelman04} and Gross-Siebert \cite{gross2011real}).
-We also demonstrate how our construction yields a logarithmic Frobenius manifold structure on a formal neighborhood of $X$ in the extended moduli space using the technique of Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99}.
+Given a degenerate Calabi-Yau variety $X$ equipped with local deformation data, we construct an {\em almost} differential graded Batalin-Vilkovisky algebra $\polyv{}^{*,*}(X)$, producing a singular version of the extended Kodaira-Spencer differential graded Lie algebra in the Calabi-Yau setting.
+Assuming Hodge-to-de Rham degeneracy and a local condition that guarantees freeness of the Hodge bundle, we prove a Bogomolov-Tian-Todorov--type unobstructedness theorem for smoothing of singular Calabi-Yau varieties.
+In particular, this provides a unified proof for the existence of smoothing of both $d$-semistable log smooth Calabi-Yau varieties (as studied by Friedman \cite{Friedman83} and Kawamata-Namikawa \cite{kawamata1994logarithmic}) and maximally degenerate Calabi-Yau varieties (as studied by Kontsevich-Soibelman \cite{kontsevich-soibelman04} and Gross-Siebert \cite{gross2011real}).
+We also demonstrate how our construction yields a logarithmic Frobenius manifold structure on a formal neighborhood of $X$ in the extended moduli space by applying the technique of Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99}.